 According to data from the Centers for Disease Control and Prevention, the number of congenital syphilis cases more than doubled between 2013 and 2017, reaching a 20-year high.
-And although routine screening is recommended for all women during the first trimester, only one-third of the women who gave birth to a child with syphilis had been tested.
+And although routine screening is recommended for all pregnant people during the first trimester, only one-third of the pregnant people who gave birth to a child with syphilis had been tested.

 Cepin says STI screenings should automatically be done as part of prenatal care.
 “All pregnant women should be screened for syphilis, HIV and hepatitis B,” Cepin says.
 “And women who are under 25 should be screened for chlamydia and gonorrhea.”